 The Development Process

 Moving iteratively, we remembered that we were working on a system, not on a disparate set of components.
 At the start of the project, the development team on the customer side included a Project Manager and a UI designer.
 Around the second iteration, the client’s team decided to outsource the UX design functions to the development team because they did a great job with that function.
-The app is being developed for iOS.

 The Result

-Within just a couple of months of the start of development, the first version was released into the product and went straight into the work of RW3 ‘field agents’.
+Within just a couple of months of the start of development, the first version was released into production and went straight into the work of RW3 ‘field agents’.
 The solution has made it possible to speed up staff work considerably and increase the amount of data collected.
 More than 100,000 products have already been priced in the application.
 Six months later, the customer reported that they are still exploring the potential of the application and finding new opportunities to improve processes.
 The development process is ongoing.

 The Technological Stack